-Venice Italy is one of the places that EVERYONE has on their bucket list.
-Now the danger of sinking and tourism restrictions has made this beautiful destination even more popular than ever before.
+Venice in Italy is one of the places that EVERYONE has on their bucket list.
+The danger of sinking and tourism restrictions has made this beautiful destination even more popular than ever before.
 I have always wanted to visit Venice but had never planned for it.
 It was just a city on my bucket list, like many other destinations I am hoping to visit someday.
 Until that one day when I stood with a ticket in my hand.
 I was probably talking more about Venice than I had realized.
 And my darling husband who pays attention to what I say got us tickets to Venice as a surprise for my 40th birthday.
 We were going to VENICE, and I was super excited.
+This is was going to be the honeymoon we never had.
 If you have been to Venice, you know how romantic Venice can be.
-And talking about romance, Italy is probably one of the best countries for celebrating love.
-Check out Kate’s post on honeymoon in Tuscany.
-Her itinerary is perfect for a romantic long weekend getaway too.

-Like any other place in Southern Europe, the best time to travel to Venice is when the cruisers have left.
+Like any of the other popular cities in Italy, the best time to travel to Venice is when the cruisers and other vacationers have left.
 It would be sometime at the end of September.
 The weather in September is still hot with an average of 23C (76F).
 The crowds will always be there, but not as many as during the summer months.
 You can check the weather for Venice for winter, spring, and summer HERE.
 We had 86F (30C) for three days in the middle of September.
-Most of Italy is warm during early fall, and if you are food, wine, history, and chill vibes lover, Italy is the perfect place for you.
+Most of Italy is warm during early fall, and if you are a food, wine, history, and chill vibes lover, Italy is the perfect place for you.
 I suggest you read this article that sums up Italy pretty well for more inspiration.

 History and a few facts about Venice Italy

-Venice’s history goes back as far as to 400 A.D.
+Venice’s history goes back as far as 400 A.D.
 From the 5th to 8th century AD, Huns, Goths, and sundry barbarians repeatedly sacked Roman towns along Veneto’s Adriatic coast, driving many Romans to leave their homes.
 The area of Venice was under the Byzantine grip.
 When it slipped in AD 726, the people of Venice elected their first doge (Duke), whose successors would lead the city for more than 1000 years.
 Venetians lived like seabirds, their land secured only by osier and wattle.
 The one great wealth that the Venetians enjoyed was the fish and salt from the lagoon, which gave them the power to purchase the things they did not possess.
-For nearly 1400 years, the two or three miles of shallow water separating Venice from mainland Italy had protected Venice from invaders and effectively isolated the Venetians from the Italian political life.
-Venice’s history is long, magnificent and reach and you can read more about it HERE.
+For nearly 1400 years, the two or three miles of shallow water separating Venice from mainland Italy had protected Venice from invaders and effectively isolated the Venetians from Italian political life.
+Venice’s history is long, magnificent, and reach and I recommend everyone to read at least some of it.

 A few fun facts about Venice Italy: